7 Sales Techniques With Proven Success [Updated 2021]

 Why it works:

 Note: Remember to think of your specific target audience before making a joke.
-Avoid anything offensive or inappropriate.
+Sarcasm comes off much differently over email than it does on sales calls.

 6. The Alternative Close